+19. How do these encounters with the Paspihae differ from the settlers' encounters with the Rapahanna?
+(See paragraph 6.)
+What might account for the difference?

 20. Why might the English suspect villainy on the part of the Paspihae?

-21. Why might made that o the Paspihae werowance offer the English as much land as they wanted?
-Can we be sure that he actually offer?
+21. Why might the Paspihae werowance offer the English as much land as they wanted?
+Can we be sure that he actually made that offer?

 22. Why would an Indian be interested in stealing a hatchet?
-What might the hatchet represent? excerpt 8 f England to have y the way, we ca If twentieth day we set up a Cross at the head of this River, naming it Kings River, where we proclaimed James Kings to the most right to it.
-When we had finished and set up our Cross, we shipped our men and made for James Fortune to Pohatan's Towre [sic], where the Captain went on shore suffering none to go with him.
-He presented the his place, with a Hatchet which he took joyfully, and was well pleased. avage, Why sho Savages murmured at our planting in the Country, whereupon this Werowance made answer again very wisely of a uld you be offended with them as long as they hurt you not, nor take any thing away by force.
-They take but a litt 23.
-How do you u think the Indians might have interpreted the English cross planting ceremony?
-24. What implic cations does the ceremony hold for the Indians?
+What might the hatchet represent?

+[12] The four and twentieth day we set up a Cross at the head of this River, naming it Kings River, where we proclaimed James King of England to have the most right to it.
+When we had finished and set up our Cross, we shipped our men and made for James Fort.
+By the way, we came to Pohatan's Towre [sic], where the Captain went on shore suffering none to go with him.
+He presented the Commander of this place, with a Hatchet which he took joyfully, and was well pleased.

+[13] But yet the Savages murmured at our planting in the Country, whereupon this Werowance made answer again very wisely of a Savage, Why should you be offended with them as long as they hurt you not, nor take any thing away by force.
+They take but a little waste ground, which does you nor any of us any good.

+23. How do you think the Indians might have interpreted the English cross planting ceremony?

+24. What implications does the ceremony hold for the Indians?

+25. Why might it have mattered to the Indians that the captain went onshore alone?

+26. How valuable would the gift of the hatchet be to the chief?
+What might it suggest to him about the English and the potential of an alliance with them?

+27. What reasons might local tribes in the Powhatan Confederation have had for befriending the English?
+Might they be seeking allies?
+Why would they need allies?

+28. Why would local Indians be concerned that the English were planting?

+29. What does the werowance's reply tell you about debates that were going on among the Indians who met the English?

+30. How does the werowance's characterization of the site of Jamestown as "waste ground" reflect upon the Paspihae's offer to give them as much as they want?

+June/July 1607

-25. Why might it have n nattered to the Indians that the captain went onshore alone?
-26. How valuable would I the gift of the hatchet be to the chief?
-What might it suggest to him about the English and the potentia of an alliance with the t local tribes in the Powhatan Confederation have had for befriending the English?
-Might they be would they need allies?
-28. Why would local Inc dians be concerned that the English were planting?
-20. What does the word owance's reply tell you about debates that were going on among the Indians who met the English?
-29. What does the were wantee a reply tell you about debates that were going on among the indians who met the English: 30.
-How does the wero to give them as mud wance's characterization of the site of Jamestown as "waste ground" reflect upon the Paspihae's offer ch as they want? vecumt 0 xcerpt 9 ne/July 1607 e Sun (which they worsl ieth of July, the King of Rappahanna demanded a Canoe, which was restored [given], lifted up his hand the hip as their God), besides he laid his hand on his heart, that he would be our special friend.
-It is a general they swear by their God which is the Sun, no Christian will keep their Oath better upon this promise.
-31. Compare the Englis chmen's relationship with the Rappahanna to their relationship with the Pasphie.
+[14] The seven and twentieth of July, the King of Rappahanna demanded a Canoe, which was restored [given], lifted up his hand to the Sun (which they worship as their God), besides he laid his hand on his heart, that he would be our special friend.
+It is a general rule of these people, when they swear by their God which is the Sun, no Christian will keep their Oath better upon this promise.

-Excerpt 10
+31. Compare the Englishmen's relationship with the Rappahanna to their relationship with the Pasphie.